 - c) In case of HUF, deduction allowable upto Rs.15,000/- if an amount is paid to force an insurance on the health of any member of that HUF

 Note: If the sum specified in (a) or (b) or(c) is paid to effect or keep in force an insurance on the health of any person specified therein who is a senior citizen, then the deduction available will be upto Rs.2,000/- provided that such insurance is in accordance with the scheme framed by

-b) Any other insure and approved by the Insurance Regulatory and Development Authority.
+- b) Any other insurance approved by the Insurance Regulatory and Development Authority.

 Under Section 10(10A) (iii) of the Income-tax Act, any payment received by way of commutations of pension out of the Jeevan Suraksha & Jeevan Nidhi Annuity plans is exempt from tax under clause (23AAB).